Chamunda: Legends

 Chamunda sculpture from Rajshahi at Asian Civilisations Museum, schist, 11th century CE.
 The goddess is standing on a young boy and two kankala (skeletal) figures.

-In Hindu scripture Devi Mahatmya, Chamunda emerged as Chandika Jayasundara from an eyebrow of goddess Kaushiki, a goddess created from the "sheath" of Durga and was assigned the task of eliminating the demons Chanda and Munda, generals of demon kings Shumbha-Nishumbha.
+According to Devi Mahatmya, Chamunda emerged from middle of eyebrows of goddess Kaushiki, a goddess created from the "sheath" of Durga and was assigned the task of eliminating the demons Chanda and Munda, servants of demon kings Shumbha-Nisumbha.
 She fought a fierce battle with the demons, ultimately killing them.

 According to a later episode of the Devi Mahatmya, Durga created Matrikas from herself and with their help slaughtered the demon army of Shumbha-Nishumbha.
 In this version, Kali is described as a Matrika who sucked all the blood of the demon Raktabīja, from whose blood drop rose another demon.
 Kali is given the epithet Chamunda in the text.
 Thus, the Devi Mahatmya identifies Chamunda with Kali.

 In the Varaha Purana, the story of Raktabija is retold, but here each of Matrikas appears from the body of another Matrika.
 Chamunda appears from the foot of the lion-headed goddess Narasimhi.
 Here, Chamunda is considered a representation of the vice of tale-telling (pasunya).
 The Varaha Purana text mentions two separate goddesses Chamunda and Kali, unlike Devi Mahatmya.

 According to another legend, Chamunda appeared from the frown of the benign goddess Parvati to kill demons Chanda and Munda.
 Here, Chamunda is viewed as a form of Parvati.

 The Matsya Purana tells a different story of Chamunda's origins.
 She with other matrikas was created by Shiva to help him kill the demon Andhakasura, who has an ability - like Raktabīja - to generate from his dripping blood.
 Chamunda with the other matrikas drinks the blood of the demon ultimately helping Shiva kill him.
 Ratnākara, in his text Haravijaya, also describes this feat of Chamunda, but solely credits Chamunda, not the other matrikas for sipping the blood of Andhaka.
 Having drunk the blood, Chamunda's complexion changed to blood-red.
 The text further says that Chamunda dances destruction, playing a musical instrument whose shaft is Mount Meru, the string is the cosmic snake Shesha and the gourd is the crescent moon.
 She plays the instrument during the deluge that drowns the world.